-Alcatraz Island, AKA “The Rock”, has seen several incarnations and has been reinvented over the last two centuries.
+Alcatraz Island, AKA “The Rock”, has been many things over the past couple of centuries- from a Native American territory to a tourist destination.
 This small island located in the bay of San Francisco was initially developed with a lighthouse, which is considered the oldest lighthouse on the west coast.
-It was also a military fortification and a military prison, from the mid 1800s until 1933.
+It was also a military fortification, and a military prison from the mid 1800s until 1933.
 A year later in 1934, Alcatraz became a federal prison for which it is most famous for.

-As a federal prison, “The Rock’ had incarcerated some of the most notorious American criminals in history; such as Al Capone, Machine Gun Kelly and Alvin “Creepy” Karpis.
-Alcatraz was intended for prisoners who continuously caused trouble at other federal prisons and would be a “last resort prison”.
-Alcatraz was to hold the worst of the worst who had no hope of rehabilitation.
+As a federal prison, “The Rock’, had incarcerated many of the most notorious American criminals in history; such as Al Capone, Machine Gun Kelly, and Alvin “Creepy” Karpis.
+Alcatraz was intended for prisoners who continuously caused trouble at other federal prisons, and would be a “last resort prison”.
+Alcatraz was to hold the worst of the worst, who had no hope of rehabilitation.

 Although this island housed many of the most violent murders and bank robbers during the first half of last century, Alcatraz also provided housing for the Bureau of Prisons staff and their families.
 At one point, there were 52 families living on Alcatraz, including 126 women and children.
 When I had visited Alcatraz and learned about this, I did some thinking while on this small secluded island.
 I could not imagine raising a family or living on Alcatraz, simultaneously with a federal prison.
 I would have been an anxious wreck the whole stay, with little or no sleep.